 The volatility is based on historical volatility calculated over the period of time commensurate with the expected award term immediately prior to the date of grant.
 The expected life is the average expected period to exercise.
-The risk-free rate of return is the yield on zero-coupon UK government bonds of a term consistent with the assumed option life.
+The risk-free rate of return is the yield on zero-coupon UK Government bonds of a term consistent with the assumed option life.
 It has been assumed that there will not be any early exercise of awards.

-The weighted average share price at the date of exercise for share options exercised in 2023 was 30.81 pence (2022: 25.43 pence).
-The Group recognised a total share-based payment charge of £96k during the year (2022: credit of £366k) in the Consolidated Income Statement.
+The weighted average share price at the date of exercise for share options exercised in 2024 was 24.87 pence (2023: 30.81 pence).
+The Group recognised a total share-based payment credit of £50k during the year (2023: charge of £96k) in the consolidated income statement.